kixxauth/kixx-logger/README.md

 ```

 #### mergeSerializers(serializers)
 Merge in default serializers for this logger and all of its child loggers recursively.
-The `serializers` parameter should be an Object where the top level, own, enumerable keys will be merged in as serializers.
+The `serializers` parameter should be an Object where the top level, own, enumerable properties will be merged in as serializers.
 See [Fields](#fields) above.
 ```js
 const logger = createLogger();
 const childLogger = logger.create({ name: 'child_logger' });